The 4 Dimensions Of High Potential Talent

 On the other hand, high potential talent must have an aspiration to develop and grow.
 They must demonstrate an openness and willingness to learn and invest in their own professional development, even if it may mean giving up on shorter team benefits to achieving long term results.
 For example, accepting a downwards or sideways career move, in order to prepare for the next role.

 All four of these dimensions are crucial, and like it would be impossible to drive a car with 3 wheels, any assessment of high potential talent would be incomplete without evaluating all of these attributes.
 In terms of the relative importance of each of them in determining high potential talent, we would like to emphasise that there is no clearly established or universally agreed on a secret formula that we or anyone else can lay claim to.
-This may change based on the specific organisational context or the purpose of your high potential assessment or programme.
-However, our research at The Talent Enterprise has established that having the right leadership behaviours is typically the strongest predictor of high potential talent, followed by cognitive ability, and both alignment and aspiration show up as predictors in equal measure.
+This may change based on the specific organizational context or the purpose of your high potential assessment or program.
+However, our research at Mercer Talent Enterprise has established that having the right leadership behaviors is typically the strongest predictor of high potential talent, followed by cognitive ability, and both alignment and aspiration show up as predictors in equal measure.

 In our next blog post, I will go through some of our findings when it comes the behavioral traits that are typical of High Potential talent.
-Until then, should you be interested in learning more about our high potential assessments and programmes?
+Until then, should you be interested in learning more about our high potential assessments and programs?
 Consult with our experts today.